awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-symfony-tutorial.md

 On Linux and macOS, use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

 Symfony 3 requires PHP 5\.5\.9 or later and the `intl` extension for PHP\.
-In this tutorial we use PHP 7\.0 and the corresponding Elastic Beanstalk platform configuration\.
+In this tutorial we use PHP 7\.0 and the corresponding Elastic Beanstalk platform version\.
 Install PHP and Composer by following the instructions at [Setting Up your PHP Development Environment](php-development-environment.md)\.

 ## Launch an Elastic Beanstalk Environment<a name="php-symfony-tutorial-launch"></a>